 XVA: Latest Developments in OTC Derivatives Pricing

-The Role of XVA in Pricing of OTC Derivatives
+The role of XVA in pricing OTC derivatives

 - Why You Should Attend